Maslow’s hierarchy of needs is taught as a way of understanding people’s motivations.

 He makes no allowances for parents worrying about children or workers being concerned about colleagues.

 All-in-all Maslow offers a one-dimensional view of how people behave.

-As I said earlier, even if Maslow’s hierarchy of needs is wrong, it has value because it teaches managers looking into people’s motivations is important.
+As I said earlier, even if Maslow’s hierarchy of needs is wrong, it has value.
+That’s because it teaches managers that looking into people’s motivations is important.
 Too often managers treat people as if there are no external forces driving them.